 Essential GAPS diet foods

 Variety is important.
-As you progress through the GAPS diet, you’ll want to make sure you’re eating a wide array of foods.
+As you progress through the GAPS diet, Dr. Natasha recommends making sure you’re eating a wide array of foods.
 But to get started, here are the essential foods you’ll want to make sure you have on hand.
 This also works as a good list of staples to keep available at all times.

-- Pasture raised, organic meats and bones – To get the most nutrition for your money, stick with things like whole chickens and ground meats.
+- Pasture raised, organic meats and bones – To get the most nutrition for your money, Dr. Natasha recommends sticking with things like whole chickens and ground meats.
 You’ll also be using soup bones and organ meats.
 The most important thing is that they’re sourced well, from organic, pasture raised animals.
-This will ensure the highest nutrient content, and reduce the toxic load on your body.
+Dr. Natasha says this will ensure the highest nutrient content, and reduce the toxic load on your body.

-- Pasture raised, organic eggs – These are really nutritious, and you’ll be eating a lot of them on the GAPS diet.
+- Pasture raised, organic eggs – You’ll be eating a lot of them on the GAPS diet.
+Dr. Natasha says eggs are full of nutrition.

 - Healthy fats – Pasture raised, organic tallow, lard, and duck fat are all good choices for in the beginning, as they agree with most people right away.
 Butter from pasture raised cows is also important for making ghee, and later for eating just as butter.
 Coconut oil and olive oil are also good to have.

-- High quality salt – Celtic sea salt or pink Himalayan salt are good choices, and these supply important minerals.
+- High quality salt – Celtic sea salt or pink Himalayan salt are good choices, and these are rich in important minerals.

 - Pepper corns – You’ll use these for making stock and broth, and grinding them is the tastiest way to have pepper to season food, too.